tempestphp/tempest-docs/app/Front/Docs/Content/framework/03-controllers.md

 ## Routing

-In Tempest, a controller action can be any class' method, as long as it's annotated with a `Route` attribute.
+In Tempest, a controller action can be any class' method, as long as it's annotated with an attribute which implements the `Route` interface.
 Tempest offers some convenient Route attributes out of the box, and you can write your own if you need to.

-Out of the box, these `Route` attributes are available:
+Out of the box, these Route attributes are available:

-- `\Tempest\Http\Route`
 - `\Tempest\Http\Get`
 - `\Tempest\Http\Post`
 - `\Tempest\Http\Delete`
 - `\Tempest\Http\Put`
 - `\Tempest\Http\Patch`
+- `\Tempest\Http\Options`
+- `\Tempest\Http\Connect`
+- `\Tempest\Http\Trace`
+- `\Tempest\Http\Head`

 You can use them like so: